materialsproject/MPenv/README.rst

 3. Once all your structures are submitted, follow steps 5-10 in the previous part to run it.

-4. There are many advanced options for setting priority, basic WF tailoring, auto-setting the submission database based on environment, etc. Consult someone for help if you need this.
+4. There are many advanced options for setting priority, basic WF tailoring, auto-setting the submission database based on environment, etc. Consult the email list if you need help with a specific problem.

 Part 4 - Running custom workflows
 ---------------------------------